gabrieldansereau/ms_networks_opinion/README.md

 > Effective decision-making requires indicators based on accessible and
 > reproducible analysis workflows that evaluate a range of scenarios.
 We
 > demonstrate the potential of robustness with a workflow that uses different
-> network disturbance scenarios and open-access data (Fig. 1).
+> network disturbance scenarios and open-access data (@Fig:1).
 By using extreme
 > scenarios, we can explore the boundaries of robustness to forecasted
 > environmental change.
 The framework can be applied spatially to identify
-> target areas for management and conservation action (Fig. 2) or to single
+> target areas for management and conservation action (@Fig:2) or to single
 > networks.
 >
 > Workflow steps: